canalplus/rx-player/doc/api/index.md

     value of ``language``

-  - ``audioDescription`` (``Boolean``): Whether the track is an audio description (for the visually impaired or not).
+  - ``audioDescription`` (``Boolean``): Whether the track is an audio description of what is happening at the screen.

   - ``dub`` (``Boolean|undefined``): If set to `true`, this audio track is a "dub", meaning it was recorded in another language than the original.